CHICAGO CUBS

 No baseball team in any city has the length of lineage the Cubs have in Chicago.
 They were originally formed as an amateur team less than a decade after the Civil War (1874) and joined the National League for its initial season.
 Playing their first professional game on April 25, 1876, exactly two months before Custer's Last Stand and while Ulysses S. Grant was President of the United States, they defeated the Louisville Greys 4-0.

-The Cubs won one more pennant for Chance in 1910, and another in 1918 behind new manager Fred Mitchell and twenty game winners "Hippo" Vaughn and Claude Hendrix.
+The Cubs won one more pennant for Chance in 1910, and another in 1918 behind new manager Fred Mitchell and twenty game winners Hippo Vaughn and Claude Hendrix.
 They lost both World Series.

 For Bartman, a lifelong and loyal Cubs fan, life became a nightmare.
 A half-century of fan frustration poured out on him like venom.
 He had to be escorted out of the stadium by security guards and go into seclusion for months.
-The anger of Cubs' fans was not tempered by the fact that Cub pitchers allowed the walk to Castillo or that shortstop Alex Gonzalez booted an easy double play ball two batters later that would have gotten the Cubs out of the inning without allowing a run.

 "Chicago Cubs fans are the greatest fans in baseball.
 They've got to be." - Cubs Manager Herman Franks (1978)